-Conical Mixers In Double-pipe Heat Exchanger CFD Simulation
+Conical Mixers in Double-pipe Heat Exchanger CFD: A Fluent Tutorial

-Conical Mixers In Double-pipe Heat Exchanger CFD Simulation
+Conical Mixers in Double-pipe Heat Exchanger CFD: A Fluent Tutorial

 - Upon ordering this product, you will be provided with a geometry file, a mesh file, and an in-depth Training Video that offers a step-by-step training on the simulation process.